Asad-Ismail/Grounding-Dino-FineTuning/README.md

 TO DO:

 1. Add model evaluation
-2. Add LORA for finetuning so model can retrain its original open vocabulary capaciry,
+2. ~~Add LORA for finetuning y~~✅
 3. We did not added auxilary losses as mentioned in the original paper, as we feel we are just finetuning an already trained model but feel free to add auxillary losses and compare results
+4. Add methods to avoid catastropihic forgetting of original model while fine tuning